 Basic Nutrition Facts

-A tablespoon of chopped onion has just 4 calories, a large slice has 15 calories and a whole small onion has about 28 calories.
-A small onion also provides 9 percent of the daily value for vitamin C, which you need for forming collagen and healing wounds, and 5 percent of the DV for manganese, a mineral essential for proper bone development and metabolism.
+However, a small onion also provides 9 percent of the daily value for vitamin C, which you need for forming collagen and healing wounds, and 5 percent of the daily value for manganese, a mineral essential for proper bone development and metabolism.

 Potential Health Benefits